EliasC/EliasC.github.io/README.md

 Teaching
 ========

-During 2021 I was the main teacher of a second year 20 ECTS credits course at Uppsala University called Imperative and Object-Oriented Programming Methodology (or IOOPM for short).
+Since 2021 I am the main teacher of a second year 20 ECTS credits course at Uppsala University called Imperative and Object-Oriented Programming Methodology (or IOOPM for short).
+In 2021 I was the proud recipient of the Union of Engineering and Science Student's Teaching Award!

-During 2019 I shared the lectures of a 7.5 ECTS credits course at KTH called Computer Hardware Engineering, given by David Broman.
+Previous courses taught include:

-During my PhD I was the main teaching assistant for IOOPM (see above), given by Tobias Wrigstad.
-In 2017, Tobias was voted teacher of the year by the CS and IT students! [](TODO: Add more info)
+* Computer Hardware Engineering (7.5 ECTS, KTH), 2019

-During 2016 and 2017 I shared the lectures of another 20 ECTS credits course at Uppsala University called Program Design and Data Structures.
+* Program Design and Data Structures (20 ECTS, UU), 2016-2017

-During my undergraduate studies I worked as a TA and certified Supplemental Instructions mentor for several courses on functional programming and algorithms.
+* Imperative and Object-Oriented Programming Methodology (20 ECTS, UU), 2012-2018

 Students